mrthreeplates/TRS-80_floppy_remapper/README.md

 Finally, the row light will flash periodically to indicate that the PIC controller is actually alive.

-## Jumpers
+## Back jumpers

-There are two jumpers on the back of the board.
+There are two jumpers on the back of the board (on the same header used for programming).

 The run jumper must be installed before installing the floppy remapper board (i.e. whenever you aren't trying to program it).